Research Misconduct

 - “Drafts of the report” include any work product in furtherance of a final report, including committee deliberation, draft analysis, draft language, and communication between committee members and/or RIO staff about such drafts.

-Intentionally: To act with the aim of carrying out the act
+Intentionally: To act with the aim of carrying out the act.

-Knowingly: To act with awareness of the fact
+Knowingly: To act with awareness of the fact.

-The researcher, in proposing, performing, or reviewing (ORI): The federal office to which the HHS Secretary has delegated responsibility for addressing research, or in reporting research results, was or should have been aware that an act or omission: integrity and misconduct issues related to PHS-supported activities.
+Office of Research Integrity (ORI): The federal office to which the HHS Secretary has delegated responsibility for addressing research integrity and misconduct issues related to PHS-supported activities.

 Plagiarism: The appropriation of another person's ideas, processes, results, or words without giving appropriate credit.
 Plagiarism includes the unattributed verbatim or nearly verbatim copying of sentences and paragraphs from another's work that materially misleads the reader regarding the contributions of the author.
 It does not include the limited use of identical or nearly identical phrases that describe a commonly used methodology.

-Preponderance of evidence: Proof by evidence that, compared with evidence opposing it, leads to the conclusion that the fact at issue is more likely true than not true.
+Preponderance of the evidence: Proof by evidence that, compared with evidence opposing it, leads to the conclusion that the fact at issue is more likely true than not true.

 Recklessly: To propose, perform, or review research, or report research results, with indifference to a known risk of fabrication, falsification, or plagiarism.
 Indifference includes failure, either by action or inaction, to do what a reasonable researcher would have done under the circumstances to prevent the falsification, fabrication, or plagiarism.

-Research Integrity Officer (RIO):A person Institutional official identified by the DO to have primary responsibilityas the individual responsible for assuring adherence to these procedures. administering this policy.
+Research Integrity Officer (RIO): Institutional official identified by the DO as the individual responsible for administering this policy.
 The RIO may delegate activities to staff members.

-- Research misconduct does not include disputes regarding honest error or good faith, differences in interpretations or judgments of data, and is not intended to resolve good faith scientific or scholarly disagreement.
-Research misconduct is also not intended to include “opinion, self-plagiarism, or authorship” disputes such as complaints about appropriate ranking of co-authors in publications, presentations, or other work, unless the dispute otherwise constitutes falsification, fabrication, and/or plagiarism.
+Research Misconduct: Fabrication, falsification, or plagiarism in proposing, performing, or reviewing research, or in reporting research results.
+Research misconduct does not include honest error, differences in opinion, self-plagiarism, or authorship disputes such as complaints about appropriate ranking of co-authors in publications, presentations, or other work, unless the dispute otherwise constitutes falsification, fabrication, and/or plagiarism.

-Research Record:Any The record of data, document, computer file, digital medium, or any other written or non-written account or object results that reasonablyembody the facts resulting from scientific inquiry.
-Data or results may be expected to provide evidencein physical or electronic form.
-Examples of items, materials, or information regarding the proposed, conducted, or reported that may be considered part of the research that constitutes the subject of an allegation ofrecord include, but are not limited to,research misconduct.
-A proposals, raw data, processed data, clinical research record includes, but is not limited to, grant or contract applications, whether funded or unfunded; grant or contract progress and other reports; records, animal research records, laboratory records, study records, laboratory notebooks; notes; printed or electronic correspondence; memoranda of telephone calls; videos; photographs; X-ray film; slides; biological materials; computer files and printouts; progress reports, manuscripts and publications; equipment use logs; laboratory procurement records; animal facility records; human and animal subject protocols; consent forms; medical charts; and patient research files.abstracts, theses, recordings of oral presentations, online content, lab meeting reports, and journal articles.
+Research Record: The record of data or results that embody the facts resulting from scientific inquiry.
+Data or results may be in physical or electronic form.
+Examples of items, materials, or information that may be considered part of the research record include, but are not limited to, research proposals, raw data, processed data, clinical research records, animal research records, laboratory records, study records, laboratory notebooks, progress reports, manuscripts, abstracts, theses, recordings of oral presentations, online content, lab meeting reports, and journal articles.

 Retaliation: Acts of retaliation include intimidation, threats, coercion, discrimination, and/or harassment, whether physical or communicated verbally or via written communication (including the use of e-mail, texts, and social media).